shreyjain99/Quora-Question-Pair-Similarity/README.md

 <br>

 <p>
-<strong>Real World/Business Objective :</strong> Incorrect tags could impact customer experience on StackOverflow therefore Predict as many tags as possible with high precision and recall.
+<strong>Real World/Business Objective :</strong> To identify which questions asked on Quora are duplicates of questions that have already been asked doing this could be useful to instantly provide answers to questions that have already been answered.
 </p>

 <br>